gvelim/CSX0003RUST/src/merge/README.md

     1. [VirtualSlice::impose_shallow_merge](../merge/README.md?4)

-## Virtual Slice - sequencial access over separate slice segments
+# Sequential access against multiple slice segments
 A `VirtualSlice` is composed out of one or more slice segments, adjacent to memory or not, and enables transparently operating over them.

 The virtualslice operates in two mode.
 Adjacent and non-adjacent.